HEART UK - The Cholesterol Charity

 Dietetic advice available in Punjabi, Urdu and Hindi on Fridays

-- HEART UK response to report that cholesterol can affect memory loss
+- HEART UK responds to report about screening children for high cholesterol

 - HEART UK experts fear thousands more patients may suffer due to unfounded statins fears

 - More needs to be done urges HEART UK as NICE approve latest cholesterol-lowering medicine

 - HEART UK’s first London Patient Support Group Meeting, June 23rd 2016, Pimlico

 HEART UK – The Cholesterol Charity wishes to correct the misleading claims being made in the press (Sunday Times, Style 14 February; Guardian, 23 February) that are claiming coconut oil helps lower blood cholesterol and have even suggesting taking coconut oil as a dietary supplement.
 Coconut oil, contains about 85% saturated fatty acids mainly as lauric and myristic acid which potently raise both total cholesterol and low density lipoprotein cholesterol more than other fatty acids (1,2,3,4).
 Two tablespoons of coconut oil provides about 24g SFA about compared with maximum intake recommended of 20g and 30g for women and men respectively by NHS Choices.